Office of Urban Redevelopment San Antonio (OUR SA)

-The Mission of OUR SA is to development and implement strategies to eliminate community slum and blight and also meet the revitalization and redevelopment directives of the City of San Antonio as identified by City management and as approved by the City Council.
+The Mission of OUR SA is to development and implement strategies to eliminate community slums and blighted areas and also meet the revitalization, redevelopment, rehabilitation and conservation directives as identified by City management and approved by City Council.

-In 1993, the mission of the agency was redefined to focus on affordable housing efforts inside Loop 410.
-Two years later, San Antonio Affordable Housing, Inc. (SAAH) was established by City Ordinance as a non-profit component of the OUR SA.
-The mission of SAAH was to develop affordable housing in targeted areas of the City.
-This mission was later expanded by amendment to include technical and economic assistance to promote both affordable housing and business and commercial development.
+In 1993, the Mission of the Agency was redefined to focus on affordable housing efforts inside Loop 410.
+Two years later, San Antonio Affordable Housing, Inc. (SAAH) was established by City Ordinance as a 501 (c) (3) non-profit component of OUR SA.
+The board members of SAAH are either the existing Commissioners of OUR SA, or may be appointed by the OUR SA board in accordance with the Corporation’s Bylaws.